 Financial Aid Counselor (School/College/University) Salary

 College Financial Aid Counselors in the United States are not likely to strike it rich; they only make around $39K per year on average.
 Earnings sit near $28K on the lower side but can approach $50K per year on the higher side.
 A large number claim medical and dental insurance and the greater part get vision coverage.
 There are far more female College Financial Aid Counselors who answered the questionnaire than men, making up 81 percent.
 Though the majority of College Financial Aid Counselors do not report high levels of job satisfaction, most are moderately content with their role.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Financial Aid Counselor (School/College/University)